jgoodson/fire-cb-2021-training/content/transcriptomics_module/intro2.md

 In these scatter plots, known as MA-plots, each datapoint represents one feature or gene.
 The position on the X axis represents the average level of expression (how many transcripts of that gene there were), on a log axis.
 The location on the y-axis shows the log2 fold-change (the difference between the conditions you are comparing, where positive values mean more expression compared to the baseline, and negative values mean lower expression.
 By default, red colored genes are statistically significant at p<0.1.

-**Q10) Compare the plots of the male vs female and the convalescent vs healthy results.
+**Q18) Compare the plots of the male vs female and the convalescent vs healthy results.
 Which comparison has more differential expression?
-Which variable has more effects on this type of blood cells, recovery from coronavirus or sex?
+Which variable has more effects on this type of blood cells, recovery from coronavirus or sex?**